Whole wheat banana streusel muffins with crunchy streusel topping are so delicious and healthy. Perfect for breakfasts, snacks, or lunchbox treats.

 - 1 teaspoon ground cinnamon

 - 3 tablespoons unsalted butter, chilled and cut into small chunks

 - 1 cup mashed ripe bananas (about 3 medium bananas)

 - ½ cup Greek yogurt (I use full-fat)

 - ¼ cup oil (vegetable, canola, or coconut)

 - 1 teaspoon pure vanilla extract

 - 1 teaspoon baking soda

-- (Optional) Line the muffin tin with paper liners and spray with cooking spray.
+- Preheat oven to 400°F. Grease muffin tin or spray lightly with cooking spray.

-- Bake for 20-30 minutes or until a toothpick comes out clean or with just a few crumbs.
+- Bake 15 minutes or until a toothpick inserted in center comes out clean or with just a few crumbs.